JiweiTian/FLEP-SGS2/README.md

 # FLEP-SGS2
-A Flexible and Low-cost Evaluation Platform for Smart Grid Systems Security to examine security scenarios in smart grid.
-Power systems simulation tools are integrated with open-source software and code running on Raspberry Pis.
+A Flexible and Low-cost Evaluation Platform for Smart Grid Systems Security assessment.
+Power systems simulation tools are integrated with open-source software running on Raspberry Pis.
 FLEP-SGS2 allows to investigate the performance of the testbed components and evaluate different cyber-attack scenarios on the power system operation while providing a user-friendly interface.

 ## Cite FLEP-SGS
-If you find our code useful, please consider citing
+If you find our code useful, please cite
 ```
 @inproceedings{konstantinou2019isgt,
     title={FLEP-SGS$^2$: a Flexible and Low-cost Evaluation Platform for Smart Grid Systems Security},